7 of the Best SUV Family Cars from Swansway Group

 Dislikes: Not much.

 Another well-presented compact SUV is the Audi Q3.
-It offers the best of both worlds with a sporty-looking design and a spacious interior.
+It offers both a sporty-looking design and a spacious interior.
 The roomy front of the car will keep occupants in the front comfortable over long drives, while the rear of the Q3 is spacious enough for two adults or up to three children.

-The Audi Q3 has also been awarded a five-star rating by Euro NCAP, with airbags in the front and rear of the car protecting passengers from any impact to the front or sides of the vehicle.
-The car’s controls add to its safety, as well, helping to keep the driver’s hands on the wheels through voice controls for the stereo and volume that automatically adjusts itself based on road and engine noise.
+The Audi Q3 has also been awarded a five-star rating by Euro NCAP, with airbags in the front and rear of the car protecting passengers from impacts.
+The car’s controls add to its safety, as well, with voice controls helping to keep the driver’s hands on the wheel and volume that automatically adjusts itself based on road and engine noise.
 However, you’ll have to adjust the volume yourself to hear anything over the squeals of approval from the passengers in the back seats!

 John’s Verdict 8/10